Replica Study

 Methodological gaps

-Replica team identified some gaps during the replication of the original works and accordingly found the solutions to recommend for new studies.
+Replica team identified and addressed critical gaps during replication of original studies and proposed solutions with recommendations to improve future research efforts.

 New standards